jimmyaffatigato/OpenLinks/README.md

 ### Windows

-I haven't tried building this on Windows, but the Linux process _might_ work in Powershell.
+I haven't tried building this on Windows, but the Linux process _might_ work in Powershell with bash on WSL.
 Presumably, `jq` and `tsc` would need to be accessible in PATH.

 ---